santiagozky/baselining-plugin/README.md

 This is a maven plugin that helps you enforcing semantic versioning as recommended by OSGi, Requires maven 3.1.0

+If you need support for a maven version lower than 3.1.0, please check the maven-3.0-compatibility branch.

 A simple configuration would look like this
 ```XML
  <plugin>